The Master of Engineering Science (Specialisations) is a 72 unit program offered by the College of Science and Engineering.

 A knowledge of mathematics (equivalent to first year university mathematics) and science (equivalent to a university undergraduate topic in physics) will be assumed.

 Some specialisations have additional assumed knowledge as follows:

 - Biomedical Engineering - previous study in biology and basic human physiology

-- Electrical and Electronic Engineering - previous study in programming and computing fundamentals
+- Electrical and Electronic Engineering - previous study in programming and digital electronics

 - Materials Engineering - previous study in chemistry/materials